 There are plenty of exciting activities to do in our area.
-Fishing in Fort Walton Beach should be at the top of your “To-Do” list during your vacation stay.
+Fort Walton fishing should be at the top of your “To-Do” list during your vacation stay.
 Fort Walton Beach and surrounding areas provide some of the best fishing around!
 However, finding the perfect spot in those locations can be challenging for tourists and visitors.

 Without a trusting local’s friendly pointers and direction, you might end up spending the day tossing bait, rather than reeling your prize fish in.
-I’ve put together a list of the local fishing hot spots you might want to dip your hook into when fishing in Fort Walton Beach:
+I’ve put together a list of the local Fort Walton fishing spots

 Marler Bridge: For those who don’t recognize the name, it’s simple to find.
 This bridge connects Okaloosa Island to Destin.
 (Hint: think Crab Island) Fishing from this location can result in Redfish, Sheepshead, and Black Snapper.
 Just be sure any fish you plan to keep are within the required limits.
 Fishing from this bridge is legal and free.
 Please stay within the posted allowed areas for fishermen.